trampgeek/moodle-qtype_coderunner/docs/index.md

  * `STUDENT.firstname` The first name of the current user.
  * `STUDENT.lastname` The last name of the current user.
  * `STUDENT.email` The email address of the current user.

+### The Twig QUIZ variable

+The template variable `QUIZ` is an object containing information about the quiz in which a question is currently running.
+The fields/attributes of QUIZ are:

+* `QUIZ.name` The name of the quiz (a string) or the empty string if the question is not running within a quiz (e.g. during validation or preview).
+* `QUIZ.tags` An array of the normalised tags of the current quiz, empty if the question is not running within a quiz.

+If the question is not running within in a quiz, e.g. during question validation or preview, the name is the empty string and

 ### Twig macros (deprecated - may be removed in future)